 Within this basic structure, the activities that occur in what I’m calling “Activity time” fall into three categories: Practical Outings, Enjoyment Outings and Home Activities.
 These activities for Montessori children have purpose in the real world, and this means a great deal to children who are discovering their world every day and building themselves as thinking, creative, self-motivated individuals.

 Practical Outings might involve grocery shopping for the family, doing some errands around town, going to a doctor or another appointment, or doing other things that you as adult need to do with your children tagging along.
 Involve your children as much as possible in what needs to be done: If they can walk, they walk.
 If they can search for a pepper in the produce aisle, send them on the mission.If they can push the cart or carry a bag, let them do these things.
 Even an eight-month-old can hold a piece of fruit while riding in a grocery cart, and enjoy exploring what it is.
+It could also be a good opportunity to teach children about the value of money, money-saving tips, budgeting, and personal finances - get them to sit with you while you go here to the Raise website and find discounts and coupons that you can apply to your next shop.
 Including the children them makes them feel good.
 Remember, they are not adults- they are building themselves every hour, so they want to do things that we see as chores.
 Children learn from the attitudes of adults around them to enjoy participating and serving others, or conversely, to prefer lethargy and being served.
 By nature, children are doers- so, give them something to do!
 They will feel more at peace in action and be more cooperative as a result.

 Enjoyment Outings involve summer activities for Montessori children that are geared towards the children, such as going to spend time on the beach, going for a walk or a bike ride, a visit with friends, or to participate in a lesson of some kind.
 As with all outings, short and sweet is best.
 If you are rushing and stressed over tardiness or pleasing others, your child will absorb more about your mood than about the experience.
 So keep things simple and enjoy the moments as much as you can.
 Allow for the time it takes for the slow walk home after the event and the time it takes to get everyone down for their naps.
 Try to adopt a wandering, relaxed pace when it can apply.
 Keep expectations low and simple.